ROCm/rocBLAS/README.md

 ## Building rocBLAS
 #### Bash helper build script (Ubuntu only)
 The root of this repository has a helper bash script `install.sh` to build and install rocBLAS on Ubuntu with a single command.
-A few commands in the script will need sudo access, so it may prompt you for a password.
+It does not take a lot of options and hard-codes configuration that can be specified through invoking cmake directly, but it's a great way to get started quickly and can serve as an example of how to build/install.
+A few commands in the script need sudo access, so it may prompt you for a password.
+*  `./install -h` -- shows help
-*  `./install --install --dependencies ` or `./install -id`
+*  `./install -id` -- common install flags

 ### Manual build (all supported platforms)
 The build infrastructure for rocBLAS is based on [Cmake](https://cmake.org/) v3.5.
 This is the version of cmake available on ROCm supported platforms.
 Examples of installing cmake: